SteelTurtle/whistler/Readme.md

 1. A Java SDK (version: 15 or newer).
 Any open source JDK, like [OpenJDK] will work.
-2. If you are running or building the code without the support of an IDE (like IntelliJ, Eclipse, NetBeans), you will need the latest version of the [Maven] build tool (version 3.6.3 or newer)
+2. If you are running or building the code without the support of an IDE (like IntelliJ, Eclipse, NetBeans), you can either install the latest version of the [Maven] build tool (version 3.6.3 or newer) or launch the Maven wrapper as show in the next section:

 #### Build process